-World-leading brands across fashion, interiors and technical textiles all view Scotland as a supplier of choice with Scottish quality and authenticity at the core of the industry proposition.
+World-leading brands across fashion, interiors and technical textiles all view Scotland as a supplier of choice with Scotlish quality and authenticity at the core of the industry proposition.

 The sector in Scotland is one which produces a diverse range of goods.
-These range from businesses that use traditional production methods and very much trade on the heritage of their products, to innovative and market leading technical textile producers whose products are primarily created for performance and used in a wide-range of applications, through to firms who are able to utilise technology to enable greater efficiency and creativity in their product ranges.
+These range from businesses that use traditional production methods and very much trade on the heritage of their products, to innovative and market leading technical textile producers whose products are primarily created for performance and used in a wide range of applications, through to firms who can utilise technology to enable greater efficiency and creativity in their product ranges.

-The majority of jobs lie within textile, leather and clothing sub-sectors that includes the manufacture of high quality fabric the Scottish textiles sector is historically renowned for and clothing manufacture.
+Most jobs lie within textile, leather and clothing sub-sectors that includes the manufacture of high-quality fabric the Scottish textiles sector is historically renowned for and clothing manufacture.
 There are also significant supporting sub sectors that are linked to fashion and textiles activities in Scotland, they include:

-- textile care services (laundry, wet and dry cleaning);
+- Textile Care Services (laundry, wet and dry cleaning).

-- wholesale, and;
+- Wholesale.

-- retail.
+- Retail.

-Fashion and textiles is part of Scotland's wider Creative Industries, latest sector figures released by Scottish Government for the textiles sector in Scotland in April 2019 revealed the industry employs around 9,000 people in 550 workplaces\, the vast majority of which are micro and self-employing firms.
+The fashion and textiles sector is part of Scotland's wider Creative Industries, latest sector figures released by Scotlish Enterprise for the textiles sector in Scotland (February 2021) revealed the industry employs around 9,000 people in 555 workplaces\, the vast majority of which are micro and self-employing firms.